nicschumann/set/README.md

 As geometries are selected a menu at the top left of the stage is populated with the constraints that are applicable to the current selection.
 In order for a constraint to be applied, a pivot object must be set.
 This pivot acts as the fixed point for the constraint, while the other constrained objects are allowed to vary with the constraint.
+When a constraint appears on in the contextual menu, it can be applied with a click.
 Currently implemented constraints include:

 -   Setting equal X coordinates between points